Watson government: Chris Watson

 John Christian (Chris) Watson (1867–1941) was a trade unionist, company director, and politician who led Australia's—and the world's—first Labor national government.

 Watson left school aged ten, worked as an assistant railway construction worker, farm hand, stable hand and compositor before becoming heavily involved in trade union politics.
 He was elected to the Trades and Labour Council in 1890, and the following year became involved with the newly formed Labor Party, entering the NSW Parliament as a Labour MP in 1894.
 He was active in arguing the Labour case for Federation, and joined Labor's opposition to the Australian Constitution put to referendum in the 1890s, though accepted the majority vote once obtained.

 Watson entered the new Federal Parliament as Member for Bland, and at the first meeting of the Federal Parliamentary Labor Party in May 1901, he was elected leader.
 Through the first decade of Federation, Labour, the Protectionists and Free Traders were unable to secure majorities and were forced to govern in coalitions.
 Watson was aged just 37 when he became Prime Minister of Australia, and remains the youngest person to hold the post.
 McMullin wrote of Watson that "in that era of intractable parliamentary unwieldiness, his party had to pursue its objectives in concert with non-Labor MPs, and Watson's amiable personality was an important factor in Labor's capacity to negotiate desirable outcomes."

 Ministry

 The Watson Ministry was the third Australian Commonwealth ministry, and ran from 27 April 1904 to 17 August 1904.
 It was the first federal ministry formed by the Australian Labor Party.

 Watson became Treasurer, and gave External Affairs to Billy Hughes.
 Home Affairs went to Egerton Batchelor, and Trade and Customs to Andrew Fisher.
 Anderson Dawson became Minister for Defence and Hugh Mahon was appointed Postmaster-General.
-The portfolio of Attorney General went to H. B. Higgins, who was not a Labour member.
+The portfolio of Attorney General went to H. B. Higgins, a pro-Labour Protectionist, Labour having no qualified barristers among their ranks.